 4. HOW DO I GET TO BAPTISM?

-Fr.
-Steve meets with individuals and families interested in Baptism some time in the weeks prior to the Baptism.
+Clergy meet with individuals and families interested in Baptism some time in the weeks prior to the Baptism.
 These meetings are intended to build some common ground between clergy and families (if it doesn’t already exist), and to help familiarize parents and other participants with the Baptismal service.
 Making time for this meeting is a requirement for Baptism.
 When the person being Baptized is a child, we also encourage any other adults who may be part of the service to attend the meeting as well (this includes sponsors or godparents, aunts, uncles, grandparents, etc.).
-If scheduling permits, Fr.
-Steve will meet with as many families as possible at the same time, as this extends the experience of community into the work of preparation.
+If scheduling permits, clergy will meet with as many family members as possible at the same time, as this extends the experience of community into the work of preparation.
 If you have any questions, please contact: